OUPL/MLCert/NNCert/README.md

 To compare the model's weights with the original weights learned in python, do the following in the 'scripts' directory:

-* ./validate_kernel.sh print_kernel temp ../../params-quantized.pkl.gz print_weights.py
+* ./validate_kernel.sh print_kernel temp ../../params-quantized.pkl.gz

+Or, for quantized models, do the same with 'validate_quantized_kernel.sh'.
 The output will be the diff between weights printed from Coq and Python.

 To check that the predictions are being correctly computed from the logit outputs, do:

-* ./validate_predictions.sh print_logits temp.txt ../batches 100 ./validate_predictions.py
+* ./validate_predictions.sh print_logits temp.txt ../batches 100